 A year-round, mild climate combines with Oita’s topography to afford a source of fresh food that is not only one of the most varied but also the best quality in all Japan.
 Here any meal is a veritable banquet of seasonal dishes with ingredients sourced from the seas, rivers, fields, forests and mountains satiating the most discerning palate.

 A fine preprandial to any evening feast is a soak in onsen hot spring baths fed by thermal waters derived from deep below the earth’s surface.
-Oita boasts the largest concentration of hot springs, which together with the greatest volume of hot spring waters, make it the onsen capital of Japan, if not the world.
-It is a mecca for lovers of hot springs with the added elegant twist of the distinctive Japanese culture associated with bathing.
+Oita boasts the largest concentration of onsen fed with the greatest volume of volcanically heated waters making the prefecture the hot spring capital of Japan, if not the world.
+It is a mecca for lovers of onsen with the added elegant twist of the distinctive Japanese culture associated with bathing.
 Onsen are found throughout Oita from the laidback, seaside resort at Beppu, where steam from onsen billows over the city; to chic Yufuin; through homely Nagayu; to remote mountainside hot spring pools, which are only accessible to the earnest trekker.

 There is no record that Thomas Cook ever visited Oita, but if he had done so surely he would agree that it is the impeccable complement to his fabulous Seto Inland Sea, for Oita is a beautiful conglomeration of all the best things about Japan.

 CEO Walk Japan Ltd and resident in Oita for over 20 years.